 Another great advantage of a one-phase implant is that it is a single-piece and exists in different size and shape that meets the patient’s individual needs.
 The fact that the implant is a single piece makes it easier to implant the implants.
 A simpler and shorter duration of intervention causes less discomfort to the patient.
 After the implantation, the permanent temporary denture is made, the price of which is included in the price of the implantation.
 It is important to know that this implantation method does not require bone replacement.

 In summary, two dental implantation methods are common today, one is the traditional two-phase and the other one is the one-phase immediate loading implants.
 In the former, the implant consists of several pieces and the implantation takes place in two separate phases and requires good bone.
 In the second method, the implant consists of a single piece, can be used for lower quality bones, and the implantation takes place in a single phase.
-As a result, it means fewer expenses and less inconvenient for the patient.
+As a result, it means fewer expenses and less inconvenience for the patient.